Jim-Horn/jdhorn-gatsby/docs/authentication.md

-# Authentication System
+# Authentication System - REMOVED

+## Status

+**This system has been removed from the codebase as of December 20, 2025.**

 ## Overview

-The authentication system provides password-based authentication for admin areas of the site.
-It uses React Context to manage authentication state across the application.
+The authentication system provided password-based authentication for admin areas of the site.
+It used React Context to manage authentication state across the application.

+**Note:** This authentication system was built to support the admin system, which was also a skeleton with no functionality.
+Since the admin system was removed, the authentication system was also removed.

 ## Implementation